amperity/amperity-docs/amperity_reference/source/stitch_results.rst

 View profile attributes and interactions
 --------------------------------------------------

-Two additional tabs, **Profile attributes** and **Interactions** can be made available in the data explorer.
-These show information about Customer 360 attributes and interaction records for an individual customer.
-To access these tabs:
+The **Profile attributes** and **Interactions** tabs are available in the data explorer.
+These show information about customer 360 attributes and interaction records for an individual customer.

 **To view profile attributes**

 .. stitch-configure-profile-attributes-start

 #.
-Configure a database with the following tables: `Unified_Scores`, `Unified_Customer` and a Customer 360 table tagged with the corresponding table semantic.
+Configure a database with the **Unified_Scores** and **Unified_Customer** tables, and add a customer 360 table that is tagged with a table semantic.
 #.
 In the query editor select this database.
 #.
-Run a query over the customers you're interested in.
+Create and run a query to return a list of customers that you're interested in.
 #.
-Click into the Amperity IDs in the query results.
+Click an Amperity ID in the results to open the data explorer.
 #.
-This opens the **Data Explorer** to the **Profile attributes** tab.
+On the **Interactions** tab, select a table in the **Show matching records from** field.
 #.
-After viewing **Profile attributes** click the **Interactions** tab.
-#.
-Select a table in the dropdown to inspect interaction records.
+View each interaction record.

 .. stitch-configure-profile-attributes-end